Your Ultimate Guide to Fuzzing

 What is Fuzzing Used to Test?

 The rise in fuzzing has resulted in security vulnerabilities getting found and fixed at an amazing rate.
 But it has raised some new questions: how do we find good fuzz targets quickly, and what is left to fuzz?
-These questions require tools and workflow that remain uncommon among software developers and security researchers alike, and one potential solution is in automated coverage analysis.
+These questions require tools and workflows that remain uncommon among software developers and security researchers alike, and one potential solution is in automated coverage analysis.

 Learn More: